POLICIES & DISCLOSURES

 SVHS students may participate in concurrent enrollment with their local community college.
 Credits will be evaluated for transfer upon submission of official transcripts at the completion of a college course.
 Students taking concurrent enrollment courses will still need to follow the continuous enrollment policy and may take up to 2 college courses per semester.

-Full-Time Students: Recommended Course of Study
+Full-Time/Diploma Students: Recommended Course of Study

 The following recommended course of study is meant to provide guidance for a student towards successful completion of the requirements for graduation with a Diploma from SVHS: